Has the Keto craze made you fear carbs?

 Good digestion requires fiber-rich carbs.
 If you’ve been troubled by constipation, diarrhea, or IBS-type symptoms, you may need more carbs.
 The fiber in healthy carbs like beans and nuts not only provides the bulk we need for healthy bowel movements, but is also the preferred food for the healthy bacteria that live in our digestive system.
 In addition, fiber binds toxins and acts like “nature’s broom” to sweep them out and eliminate them from the body.

-How to Tell the Good From the Bad
+How to Tell the Good Carbs From the Bad

 All those benefits listed above don’t come from drinking sodas and fruit juices all day, nor do they come from eating bread, cereal, pasta, tortillas, and chips.
 The key to building a healthy body with carbs is to use nutrient-dense, high quality carbs.
 Because grains trigger inflammation and hidden allergies for so many, they are best avoided until you have reached your health and healing goals and can clearly identify how they affect you.